‘7 Strengths’ Supports Emotional and Social Learning

 Kindness is often underrated.
 And yet, it prevents bullying, fortifies every single human, and powers us forward in the most challenging of times.
 It means being tender toward others in the world who are in need, both near and far.
 A community without kindness will not succeed.
 It is only by working with one another, instead of against one another, that we can harness the positive energy of our combined agency.
 Remember that children internalize the lessons of kindness from the books they read.
 They learn that being considerate of others goes much further than simply looking out for yourself.
 And make kindness a part of your classroom by acknowledging and praising students when they demonstrate kindness to each other.

 Fostering a willingness to explore new territory and test new theories can open a plethora of opportunities for children.
-The analytic skills they develop through their own sense of curiosity can be applied in other contexts in school and elsewhere.
+The analytical skills they develop through their own sense of curiosity can be applied in other contexts in school and elsewhere.
 Children who ask questions are proactively engaged in their environments and learn to anticipate both problems and solutions.
-Through read alouds and discussions in which you ask open-ended questions about the story, children learn how to think critically and creatively about a text.
+Through read-alouds and discussions in which you ask open-ended questions about the story, children learn how to think critically and creatively about a text.
 Curiosity is natural for many children, so be sure to recognize and encourage it in these settings.

 Thinking independently and expressing ideas with assurance are important characteristics that we hope to build in children.
 Confident people are able to approach any situation knowing that they have the tools for success within themselves.
 Confidence can be practiced in small and daily ways in a praise-centric and inclusive environment.
-Ensure that when praise is given, it is specific to the child, specific to the time you have spent together and intrinsic to their being.
+Ensure that when praise is given, it is specific to the child, specific to the time you have spent together, and intrinsic to their being.
 You could say, “I love the way you listened to what Kisha was saying, and added your own ideas to the conversation.”
 “Thank you for making our visitors feel welcome by offering them a place to sit.”

 Courage can be practiced, and courage can be learned.
 It is far different from the popular idea of “grit” which sometimes seems to assume that if only a child will get tough, that child can overcome obstacles.
 The struggles children face, whether it is bullying, difficulty at home or just getting through a hard part of school, are very real and do require courage.
 We learn from the mistakes and adventures of the characters in literature.
 We celebrate their triumphs and mourn their losses.
 Encourage children to apply those lessons in their own lives, knowing that if we have the courage to take risks, to make ourselves vulnerable, it will pay off tenfold in positive results.